Purdue x Vitality: Activewear for every body

 They evaluated other athleticwear companies and knew they could make the industry more inclusive, so they decided to introduce a workout brand that appealed to all body types.

 “We came up with the mission to unite men and women of all shapes, sizes and backgrounds to form a culture of inclusivity and help people find their own balance in life — whatever that may be for them,” Chloe says.
-That mission is embedded in the March 22 brand refresh that included the name change from Balance Athletica to Vitality.
-In announcing the change, the company also vowed to upgrade its fulfillment operations and customer service and to incorporate eco-friendly packaging and fulfillment practices in 2022 and beyond.
+That mission is embedded in their brand.

-“Evolution is taking intentional steps toward being better every single day,” Steve (BS biochemistry ’15) explains in the press release announcing the brand refresh.
+“Evolution is taking intentional steps toward being better every single day,” Steve (BS biochemistry ’15) explains.
 “Whether it’s a large step or a small step, what matters most is you are moving forward.
 We know that if we are taking steps every day, collectively as a team, and as long as we are holding each other accountable to take those steps, we are going to evolve.
-The change to Vitality embodies this evolution and elevation as a brand, and we are in a magnificent position to take everything to the next level.”
+Vitality embodies this evolution and elevation as a brand, and we are in a magnificent position to take everything to the next level.”

-Judging by the massive following the family has built for their brand, their message has connected with its intended audience.
-If Vitality experiences the same steady growth over the next few years as it has since the Purdue graduates launched the company out of Chloe’s garage in 2018, the sky is the limit.
+Judging by the massive following the family has built for their brand, their message has connected with its intended audience and with the Purdue brand of persistence and innovation, where the sky is the limit from here.